Nemomain/space-battleships/README.md

 ```
 Of course, in the meantime, I implemented many details, such as audio feedback for shots and misses, explosion gifs for hit cells, and messaging on the bottom display.

-I eventually created an algorithm for hunting a ship that has been hit already and a checkerboard pattern to make the computers shooting algorithm a bit more 'purposeful' when not engaged in an active hunt (this last part was for some weird reason THE single hardest thing to conceptualise for me)
+I eventually created an algorithm for hunting a ship that has been hit already and a checkerboard pattern to make the computers shooting algorithm a bit more 'purposeful' when not engaged in an active hunt (this last part was for some weird reason THE single hardest thing to conceptualise for me):
+  -How the checkerboard tergeting pattern is created and implemented (targeting[2] is randomised the first time the computer takes a shot, can be seen in the code provided above):

 ```javascript
 let targeting = [[], []]